Policies and Procedures by Category: Graduate Policies And Procedures

 Transfer Work for Graduate Programs

-Credit for work performed in extension or at another regionally accredited institution is subject to the following limitations: Transfer of work is subject to the approval of the graduate coordinator of the major department and the Associate Vice President of Graduate Studies.
-An unofficial transcript must be submitted with either the formal program or course …
+Credit for work performed in extension or at another regionally accredited institution is subject to the following limitations: Transfer of work is subject to the approval of the graduate coordinator of the program that the student will enroll in and the Assistant Vice President of Graduate Studies.
+An unofficial transcript must be submitted with either …

 Withdrawals (Graduate Policy)